xray-forge/xray-16-types/docs/api/index.md

 # API Reference

-Generated reference for every `xray16` package surface.
-Each package page lists its exports grouped by topic; entries link to per-member pages.
+This generated reference covers every published `xray16` package surface.
+Choose a package to browse its exports and member pages.

 | Package                              | Description                                                                              |
 | ------------------------------------ | ---------------------------------------------------------------------------------------- |